IGETheCoder/Strang/README.md

 ### '*Int*'eger

-Strang itself doesn't support the `int` datatype, but there are still some _'int'_ operators that use the string length instead.
+Strang itself doesn't support the _'int'_ datatype, but there are still some _'int'_ operators that use the string length instead.
  - `"9"!` **Int Parse**
  ```java
 ?"6"!; //!!!!!!